code-with-amitk/Code-examples/System-Design/Concepts/AWS/Storage/Object_Store/S3/README.md

 - _4. Support **Cross Region Replication**:_
   - You designate a destination S3 bucket in another Region.
   - When Cross-Region Replication is turned on, any new object that is uploaded will be replicated to the destination S3 bucket
+- **5. S3 Transfer Acceleration:** (have additional chaarges)
+  - A bucket-level feature for fast,secure transfers of files over long distances between your client and an S3 bucket.
+  - it uses globally distributed [edge locations](/System-Design/Concepts/AWS/Terms#el) to transfer data.
+  - As data arrives at an edge location, the data is routed to Amazon S3 over an optimized network path.

 <a name=sc></a>
 ### Amazon S3 storage classes